skills/introduction-to-repository-management/.github/steps/3-foster-healthy-growth.md

 2. **Issue Templates** - These provide structure when someone reports a problem or suggests a new feature.
 Just like how the school office has different forms for different requests (absence notes, field trip permission slips, etc.), issue templates guide contributors to provide the right information.

-3. **Security Policy** - This explains how to responsibly report security vulnerabilities.
-It's similar to the school's emergency procedures - a clear process to follow when something sensitive is discovered.

 > ❕ **Important:** These files don't just help new contributors; they protect your project and its users (in this case, the students and teachers at Mergington High)!

 ## Activity 1: Create a Code of Conduct